simonmichael/hledger/site/contributing.md

+# Contributor guide

 <style>
 #toc > ol > li > a { display:none; }
 #toc > ol > li > ol > li { padding-left:0; }
 </style>
 * toc

-# Contributor guide

-New contributors are always welcome.
+New contributors are always welcome in the hledger project.
 Jump in!
 Or [ask us](/docs.html#getting-help) to help you find a task.

 ## Get started as a...